 The WRIA 9 Committee reviewed components of the watershed plan and the draft plan on an iterative basis.
-[COMMENT: The following is language to include if the Committee votes to approve the final plan: Once the WRIA 9 Committee reached initial agreement on the final watershed plan, broader review and approval by the entities represented on the WRIA 9 Committee was sought, as needed.
-The WRIA 9 Committee reached final agreement on the Watershed Restoration and Enhancement Plan on [THIS DATE] 2021.]
+Once the WRIA 9 Committee reached initial agreement on the final draft of the watershed plan, broader review and approval by the entities represented on the WRIA 9 Committee was sought, as needed.
+The WRIA 9 Committee reached final agreement on the Watershed Restoration and Enhancement Plan on February 23, 2021.